Snob: Examples

 For French of Paris was to her unknowe.

 William Rothwell notes "the simplistic contrast between the 'pure' French of Paris and her 'defective' French of Stratford atte Bowe that would invite disparagement".

-Snobbery surfaced more strongly as the structure of the society changed, and the bourgeoisie had the possibility to imitate aristocracy.
-Snobbery appears when elements of culture are perceived as belonging to an aristocracy or elite, and some people (the snobs) feel that the mere adoption of the fashion and tastes of the elite or aristocracy is sufficient to include someone in the elites, upper classes or aristocracy.
+This distinction is theorized to have become more prominent as the classes became less legally codified with the erosion of sumptry laws, providing the bourgeoisie the possibility to imitate aristocracy.
+Thus this phenomenon appears when elements of culture are perceived as belonging to an aristocracy or elite, and some people (the "snobs") feel that the mere adoption of the fashion and tastes of the elite or aristocracy is edifying, resulting in a feeling of superiority over those who do not emulate these tastes.

 Snob victim

 The term "snob" is often misused when describing a "gold-tap owner", i.e. a person who insists on displaying (sometimes non-existent) wealth through conspicuous consumption of luxury goods such as clothes, jewelry, cars etc. Displaying awards or talents in a rude manner, boasting, is a form of snobbery.
 A popular example of a "snob victim" is the television character Hyacinth Bucket of the BBC comedy series Keeping Up Appearances.